w7sst/MorseRunner/README.md

 - [ ] **Invite prior authors** - Invite all known MR authors to join and contribute to this effort.
-Encourage them to at least connect as a "Watcher" of this project and/or share any personal knowledge they may have with this project.
+Encourage them to at least connect as a "Watcher" of this project and share any personal knowledge they may have with this project.

 - [ ] **Standardize git setup** - Resolve git setup issues with CRLF caused by different git